mgechev/angularjs-in-patterns/README.md

 ![Active Record](./images/active-record.png "Fig. 7")

 AngularJS defines a service called `$resource`.
-In the current version of AngularJS (1.2+) it is distributed in module outside of the core.
+In the current version of AngularJS (1.2+) it is distributed in module outside of the AngularJS' core.

 According to the AngularJS' documentation `$resource` is: